davidxmoody/davidxmoody.com/ideas.md

 Different ways to embed static apps into static websites.
 For example my old Professor P way of doing it then the render server and client side methods and finally my new idea: provide the module exports as being one main executable function, it accepts options and outputs it's own html, scripts, styles and a list of files with paths.
 Allows for greater flexibility within each module but less reuse also allows for publishing directly to npm so you can have a prepublish step.

+Create an NPM repo for pagination logic

+Idea: Use recurrent neural networks to process bank charge statements

 ## Blog tweaks

 - Add comments (Disqus)